GeoscienceAustralia/wofs/README.rst

   e.g., fusing scene-overlaps during ingestion.
   (Renounced in current datacube iteration.)
 - Duplicate-free water extents, e.g., fusing the inputs to wofl generation.
-  (Would interfere with any use of scene center pixel timestamp as a primary key for matching EO scenes to wofls.)
+  (Interferes with potential use of scene middle pixel timestamp as a primary key for matching EO scenes to wofls.)
-- Downstream fusing of wofls by each user/application.
+- Downstream each user/application perform wofl fusing.
-  (Beyond capability of the generic API.)
+  (Beyond capability of the generic API; requires sharing wofs-specific code.)

+The usefulness of preserving observation-duplicates (e.g. for investigation of sensitivity to uncontrolled upstream processing parameters) is narrow.

 Classifier